NGDino/weather-dashboard/README.md

 ## Overview

 This project for UCB Extension Full Stack Bootcamp is a interactive weather dashboard using server side API's to give you the current weather, your search history and a five day forcast for the city entered in the input.
-The search input will return an alertif it receives a city that is not valid.
+The search input will return an alert if it receives a city that is not valid.

 ![Dashboard Image](images/weather-responsive.png)